Pigfalcon/Pigfalcon/README.md

-I am currently learning SQL, and learning how to use pandas and numpy in Python I want to learn more about machine learning, but I am strengthening my coding skills first Overall just learning to be a data scientist
+I am currently learning SQL, and learning how to use pandas and numpy in Python I want to learn more about machine learning, but I am strengthening my coding skills first Overall just learning to be a data scientist.
 -->